The Life of A Mom Told by Real Moms

 “Meeting other moms who share the same interests as myself with kids in the same age range, it’s a struggle!
 You know how hard it is to “mom date” while managing a pack of small wild animals?” – Melissa

 Thank you for reading.
 I hope you enjoyed the real lives of moms!
-If you would like to contribute and give tips on how you juggle work/family balance leave a comment below and check out my guest post section!
+If you would like to contribute and give tips on how you juggle work/family balance leave a comment below or click the email icon to Email me your story!
+Can’t wait to hear from you!